p-conrad/iot-energy-meter/Readme.md

 2. Create a new directory named `iot-energy-meter` in `ptxproj/src` and copy all the source files in `src` there.
-3. Most settings of the program are currently hardcoded, so you probably also want to change your MQTT settings in `mqtt.h` prior to building and maybe also update the `listOfMeasurements` variable to include your desired measurements (see `unit_description.h` for examples).
+3. Most settings of the program are currently hardcoded, so you probably also want to change your MQTT settings in `mqtt.h` before building and maybe also update the `listOfMeasurements` variable to include your desired measurements (see `unit_description.h` for examples).
 4. Copy the rule files into `ptxproj/rules`
 5. In your project directory, call `ptxdist menuconfig` and enable the program there.